mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }
 ```

-* Within your overriden ```OnMessageActivityAsync()``` method modify the activity and await the RunAsync method of Dialog.
+* Within your overridden ```OnMessageActivityAsync()``` method modify the activity and await the RunAsync method of Dialog.
 Use Dialog state accessor with the name of Dialog state class.
 If required, Log your activity within your logger.

 ```C#
 protected override async Task OnMessageActivityAsync(ITurnContext<IMessageActivity> turnContext, CancellationToken cancellationToken)